Roman Khalitov

 Roman Khalitov is a Russian competition shooter who took gold at the 2017 IPSC Rifle World Shoot in the Manual Open division and silver at the 2015 IPSC Shotgun World Shoot in the Open division.
 At the 2018 IPSC Shotgun World Shoot he placed fifth in the Open division with a 94.19 % score.
-He also has four podium finishes from the IPSC Russian Shotgun Championship (2015, 2016, 2017 and 2018), and one silver medal from the IPSC Russian Handgun Championship (2015).
+He also has four podium finishes from the IPSC Russian Shotgun Championship (2015, 2016, 2017 and 2018), IPSC Russian PCC Championship (2022), and silver medals from the IPSC Russian Handgun Championship (2015) and IPSC Russian PCC Championship (2021).